Key Takeaways

 Does my employer have to let me take off for religious holidays?

-In most cases, yes.
+Often, yes, if a reasonable accommodation can resolve the conflict without undue hardship.
 After Groff v.
-DeJoy, the employer must accommodate your religious holiday observance unless doing so would impose a substantial cost on the business.
+DeJoy, the employer must point to substantial increased costs in relation to its particular business, not just minor inconvenience.
 Common accommodations include using paid leave, swapping shifts, or allowing unpaid time off.
-The employer can offer an alternative accommodation that resolves the conflict, but they cannot simply refuse without demonstrating concrete economic or operational hardship.
+The employer can offer an alternative accommodation that resolves the conflict, but it cannot simply refuse without evidence of real hardship.

 What if my religious beliefs are unusual or not part of any organized religion?